Sustainable sourcing

 Responsible Cocoa Policy

-As a fast growing European retailer we recognise our responsibility to ensure that the cocoa used for chocolate products originate from responsible sources.
-Action envisions that in the near future all Action own brand chocolate products are self-evidently sustainably sourced through recognized and verified sources.
+All cocoa used in Action products (except for A-brands) is certified as sustainable by Fairtrade International, or by other recognised standards.
 Providing cocoa farmers with a better income, dignified working conditions and the possibility to invest into their communities.
 At the same time we want to ensure good farming practices which mitigate any harmful effects on soil and biodiversity.

-Action commits to convert all our own brand chocolate products to Fairtrade cocoa before the end of 2023 including products that might already be certified to other third party sustainability initiatives.
 This allows us to have measurable insights to impact for cocoa farmers in West Africa based on our growing sourcing volumes.

 Click here for our Responsible Cocoa policy